How to set up

 - In the unlikely case that you ever have to do a factory reset to wipe out all user data on the Zenfone 2 including the YASARA

 installation, this is the recipe: Turn off the phone, then press and hold the "volume up" + power buttons simultaneously for about 5 seconds, release them

 again as soon as the Asus logo appears on screen.
 You should now reach a hidden menu.
-Press "volume down" to select option "Recovery", and press the power button
+Press "volume down" to select option "Recovery mode", and press the power button

 to confirm.
 Wait for another green Andorid robot to appear, then hold down the power button, and while holding press